BsoftLimited/pearlicia-clothing/README.md

 ## Project Description

-This is an ecommerce app built with React -
-Create React App.
+This is an ecommerce app built with React and redux, firebase, mongodb.- Create React App.